View of a suspension bridge and Grey Glacier

 Approximate total time: 3-4 hours

-Positive elevation gain: 1082,68 ft.
-(330 m.)
+Positive elevation gain: 1,083 ft (330 m)

-Lodging: Paine Grande Sector: camping or lodge
+Lodging: Paine Grande Sector: campsite or lodge

-Highlights: Grey activities (extra) and Grey lookout point
+Highlights: Grey Activities (extra) and Grey Lookout

-Activity on Grey Glacier
+Activities on Grey Glacier

 Trekking in the Paine Grande Sector